Antergos/TODO/Cnchi/README.md

  - [ ] Remove popup (install completed) and add a message inside the slides screen instead.

 ### Alongside Install:
  - [ ] Finish this option.
-Doesn't work as it is.
+Doesn't work as it is (in fact, is a mess, should be rewritten).

 And much more... (see [issues](https://github.com/Antergos/Cnchi/issues?milestone=4&page=1&state=open) in github)